jaydenhyman/qmm/README.md

 ## Quick start

 1. Install using pip: ```pip install qmm-core```.
-2. Create a model using the [web application](https://dev.d1u6yx7pe96k0m.amplifyapp.com/).
+2. Create a model using the prototype [web application](https://dev.d1u6yx7pe96k0m.amplifyapp.com/).
 3. Analyse your model in Python.
 See `qmm.ipynb` for a complete tutorial and example.

 ## Documentation